sciZer0/7/v/README.md

 On the other hand, the main task of developers is to really build/make such permissionless systems highly sustainable, decentralized, scalable, fast, reliable, secure — and plus, of course, AS efficient AS possible.

-And, THE rule of efficiency is that you must never do anything more than enough.

-Extremely importantly, not a maximal increase in a number of nodes is the goal of a blockchain, since the number of nodes is just a tool that should be enough to achieve permissionlessness and high sustainability.
-Instead, exactly permissionlessness and high sustainability, both these ones together, are the goal of the blockchain, according to the main point of blockchain technology.

-For now, the industry highly needs a new universal coefficient that describes the minimum amount of effort it would take to disrupt any given blockchain.
-The Nakamoto coefficient is not good for this since is one-sided because the authors of this coefficient at that moment didn't fully understand the main point of blockchain technology.

 *By the way, permissionlessness is just another word for censorship-resistance, and of course, permissionlessness and sustainability, both these ones together, imply trustlessness.*

 *And also of course, blockchain technology causes a paradigm revolution because no today's state would like to allow people to get permissionless access to value.*